 Even crazier: Australian TV anchor Karl Stefanovic wore the same blue suit every day for a year — but nobody even noticed.
 He explained that he was trying to reveal the double standard against the female anchors, whose clothing was regularly critiqued and criticized.
 Needless to say, his experiment worked.

 Would you wear the same ensemble to work every day?
-Our shared workspace in Brooklyn is super casual, but we still want to look professional should we have a meeting or someone drop by.
-These days, I often wear this exact pair of black jeans, a button-down shirt (like this incredibly silky and flattering chambray shirt), plus nice flats (these are my current favorite).
+Our shared workspace in Brooklyn is super casual, but we still want to look professional when we have meetings or people drop by.
+I often wear this exact pair of black jeans, a silk shirt and comfy heels.

 For a more formal office, a pretty dress like this or this could fit the bill.
 But if you don’t want to worry about short hemlines (or shaving in the winter), these cool slouchy pants and a shirt with rolled sleeves would look great with rosy blush and middle part.